 Recommendation: Three (3) letters of recommendation are required for D.M.A. applicants.
 Please submit one artistic recommendation from your current or most recent private studio teacher and two additional artistic recommendations from other music teachers or ensemble directors/coaches.

 Official transcripts: D.M.A. applicants should submit official transcripts from all post-secondary institutions attended.

 D.M.A.
-Statement of Purpose and Writing Sample: D.M.A. applicants should use the application essay as an opportunity to put forth a statement of purpose briefly describing their professional goals in relation to the D.M.A. program.
-In addition, D.M.A. applicants should include a second writing sample of 300-500 words on any topic.
+Statement of Purpose and Writing Sample: D.M.A. applicants should put forth 1) a statement of purpose briefly describing their professional goals in relation to the D.M.A. program and 2) a writing sample of 300-500 words on any topic.
 Both essays should be entered into the appropriate pages of the online application.
 Please note that it is not necessary for D.M.A. applicants to submit full-length papers as part of their application to NEC unless they are applying to the Music Theory department.

 Applicants in Music Theory and Composition must submit written materials and compositions, respectively, by December 1st.
 Following faculty review of the application and submitted materials, qualified applicants will be invited to NEC to take the D.M.A. entrance exams.

 All applicants should review both the general Audition Information and the specific audition requirements for their major.
 (While Music Theory and Composition applicants do not perform an audition, information about required written materials may be found in the Audition Information pages.)